kuzzleio/sdk-javascript/doc/7/core-classes/kuzzle/properties/index.md

 }
 ```

-If the `authenticator` function fail, then the `reconnected` event is never emitted and a `reconnectionError` event is emitted.
+If the `authenticator` function fail to authenticate the SDK, then the `reconnected` event is never emitted and a `reconnectionError` event is emitted.

 ### offlineQueueLoader